maxpert/marmot/README.md

 [LiteFS](https://github.com/superfly/litefs) etc. All of them either are layers on top of SQLite (e.g. rqlite, dqlite) that requires them to sit in the middle with network layer in order to provide replication; or intercept physical page level writes to stream them off to replicas.
-In both cases they are mostly single primary where all the writes have to go, backed by multiple replicas that can only be readonly.
+In both cases they require a single primary node where all the writes have to go, and then these changes are applied to multiple readonly replicas.

 Marmot on the other hand is born different.
 It's born to act as a side-car to your existing processes:
  - Instead of requiring single primary, there is no primary!
 Which means any node can make changes to its local DB.
+   Marmot will use triggers to capture your changes (hence atomic records), and then stream them off to NATS.
  - Instead of being strongly consistent, it's eventually consistent.
 Which means no locking, or blocking of nodes.
  - It does not require any changes to your application logic for reading/writing.

 Making these choices has multiple benefits:

+- You can read and write to your SQLite database like you normally do.
+No extension, or VFS changes.
+- You can write on any node!
+You don't have to go to single primary for writing your data.
+- As long as you start with same copy of database, all the mutations will eventually converge (hence eventually consistent).

 Marmot is a CDC (Change Data Capture) pipeline running top of NATS.
-It can automatically confgure appropriate JetStreams making sure those streams evenly distribute load over those shards, so scaling simply boils down to adding more nodes, and rebalancing those JetStreams (To be automated in future versions).
-Due Marmot's integration with NATS, one can build really complex pipelines on top of these change logs.
-For example, one can write a simple [Deno script](https://gist.github.com/maxpert/d50a49dfb2f307b30b7cae841c9607e1), and watch change logs just by doing:
+It can automatically configure appropriate JetStreams making sure those streams evenly distribute load over those shards, so scaling simply boils down to adding more nodes, and re-balancing those JetStreams (To be automated in future versions).

+## Dependencies
+Starting 0.4+ Marmot depends on [nats-server](https://nats.io/download/) with JetStream support.
+Instead of building an in process consensus algorithm, this unlocks more use-cases like letting external applications subscribe to these changes and build more complex use-cases around their application needs.
+Here is one example that you can just run locally using Deno:

 ```
 deno run --allow-net https://gist.githubusercontent.com/maxpert/d50a49dfb2f307b30b7cae841c9607e1/raw/6d30803c140b0ba602545c1c0878d3394be548c3/watch-marmot-change-logs.ts -u <nats_username> -p <nats_password> -s <comma_seperated_server_list>